-UEA is committed to inclusive study so everyone can get involved with student life.
-These services help with support for all aspects of your time at University.
+UEA is committed to inclusive study, so everyone can get involved with student life.
+Our services help support you in all aspects of your time at university.

 Our experienced advisers can help you with many issues as well as support you whilst settling in and throughout your time at university.
-They can provide advice, guidance and support on a range of topics including mental health and wellbeing, student life, finances, study skills and disability .
-View the full range of services and support online.
+They can provide advice, guidance and support on a range of topics including mental health and wellbeing, student life, finances, study skills and disability.

 Student Services offers a support service for all students with a disability (physical, mental or a Specific Learning Difficulty (SpLD)) e.g. dyslexia, long term and short term medical conditions and acute medical conditions e.g. severe allergic reactions.

 Before you arrive at UEA, you can tell us about your circumstances, about any disability - including mental health conditions and long term health conditions.

 Please let the University know of any support needs as soon as possible before you arrive, so that support can be put in place for you

 Our Learning Enhancement Team can help you study more effectively and improve your work by providing expert guidance on study skills, maths and statistics, academic writing and use of English.

 advice(su) are an impartial team of trained and experienced advisors who are on hand to provide free, confidential advice and representation on a range of issues, including; studies, complaints, support at university meetings and housing plus welfare issues.

 They are part of uea(su), and are completely independent of the University.